Florida School for Boys: Campus and structure

 From its opening in 1900, the Marianna site was an open campus of about 1400 acres without any perimeter fencing.
 The site was originally divided into two sub-campuses, South Side or "Number 1", for white students, and North Side, or "Number 2", for "colored" students.
 The sections were segregated until 1966.

-A cemetery was located in the North Side, known as the Boot Hill Cemetery.
+A cemetery was located on the North Side, known as the Boot Hill Cemetery.
 Most of the graves were unmarked, and records of many of the documented 100 students who died at the facility were lacking.
-A 2014 report from an extensive forensic investigation, carried out by University of South Florida beginning in 2011, said the buried remains of 55 students were found, including numerous remains found outside the cemetery boundaries, in the woods or brush areas.
-The state has been trying to identify them, some through the use of DNA, but many were still unidentified by the time the report was issued.
+A 2014 report from an extensive forensic investigation, carried out by Erin Kimmerle, Ph.D. from the University of South Florida beginning in 2011, said the buried remains of 55 students were found, including numerous remains found outside the cemetery boundaries, in the woods or brush areas.
+Kimmerle's team has been trying to identify them, some through the use of DNA, but many were still unidentified by the time the report was issued.
 In 1990–91, the North Side campus was permanently closed.

-In 1929, an 11-room concrete block detention building, also containing two cells (one for white, and one for black students), was constructed to house incorrigible or violent students, the site at the time not being fenced.
+In 1929, an 11-room concrete block detention building, also containing cells (white students), was constructed to house incorrigible or violent students.
+The site was not originally fenced.
 Students called it "The White House."

-In the 1950s and 1960s, it was the site of most beatings of students.
+In the 1950s and 1960s, it was the site of most staff beatings of students.
+Black boys were also punished in the form of whippings and beatings in the White House, but were detained in segregated isolation cells on the "colored" side of campus.

 After corporal punishment at the school was abolished in 1967, the building was used for storage.
 In 2008, in response to allegations of the extreme beatings and torture that took place there, state officials sealed the building in a public ceremony, leaving a memorial plaque.
 It has remained empty since.

-At the time of the US Justice Department investigation in 2010–11, shortly before the facility was closed, Dozier was a fenced, 159-acre "high-risk" residential facility for 104 boys aged 13 to 21 who had been committed there by a court; their average length of stay at Dozier was nine to twelve months.
+At the time of the US Justice Department investigation in 2010–11, shortly before the facility was closed, Dozier was a fenced, 159-acre "high-risk" residential facility for 104 boys aged 13 to 21 who had been committed there by a court.
+Their average length of stay at Dozier was nine to twelve months.
 They lived in several cottages, with each boy having an unlocked room.

 On an adjacent site was the Jackson Juvenile Offender Center, a "maximum-risk" facility for chronic offenders guilty of felonies or violent crimes.
 It housed residents in single, locked cells like a prison.